-The Desire Paths pilot asks how things would be different if people’s histories, feelings, and connections to the land figured into planning and public decisions.
-We get hung up on jobs versus environment, when we need both.
-This pilot builds an interactive map-based repository of wisdom stories for activists, planners, and public bodies, linked to resources for citizen action.
+Desire Paths asks how things would be different if people’s histories, feelings, and connections to the land figured into planning and public decisions.
+This project builds an interactive map-based repository of wisdom stories for activists, planners, and public bodies.

 Tell us your story of this journey.
 When you move through this place, what thoughts and feelings arise?
 What significance does this journey have for you?
 What is your hope for the future of this place?

-The project nucleus will be a multi-generational layering of stories anchored to specific sites and journeys, telling about places rich with historical association and natural diversity, places that are threatened by climate change or ill-advised development, places that are attracting a storehouse of stories to nourish resilience in a time of rapid change.
+At the center of the project will be a layering of stories anchored to specific sites and journeys, telling about places rich with historical association and natural diversity, threatened by climate change or ill-advised development, attracting a storehouse of stories to nourish resilience in a time of rapid change.

-- Interactive mapping.
-Using Google Earth or another interactive mapping platform, we’ll plot stories on the Desire Paths website, making them one-click accessible to visitors exploring terrain.
+Using Google Earth or another interactive mapping platform, we will plot stories on the Desire Paths website, making them one-click-accessible to visitors exploring terrain.
 Zooming in, each story will be anchored not just to a point in geographic space, but to the entire path the story describes.
-The layering of stories will resemble the layering of multicolored threads, a few strands in one location, a wide ribbon in another, evolving a visual and narrative tapestry of meaning.
+The layering of stories will resemble the layering of multicolored threads, a few strands in one location, or a wide ribbon in another, evolving a visual and narrative tapestry of meaning.

-- Snapshot Stories.
-We’ll invite users of the website to upload their own stories, with a user-friendly one-image/one-story utility, specifying map coordinates to make them accessible to future users.
+We’ll invite users of the website to upload their own stories with a user-friendly one-image/one-story utility, specifying map coordinates to make them accessible to future users.

 Our repository of stories from StoryLab pilot projects, Republic of Stories, will serve as a platform for collecting and sharing stories.